If you want to grow your business in 2019, you must achieve digital marketing success. There’s just no other way about it.

 Digital marketing starts with having an optimised website

-While social media networks and aggregate platforms such as online marketplaces are good channels to find an audience for your products and services, the common (and ugly) truth is that, to perform well in those channels, you need to play by their rules, not yours.
+Digital marketing success: While social media networks and aggregate platforms such as online marketplaces are good channels.
+To find an audience for your products and services. the common (and ugly) truth is that.
+To perform well in those channels, you need to play by their rules, not yours.

 Your long term marketing goal then is to bring the traffic, engagement and attention of the target audience you’ve amassed through those channels onto your own website.

 In this manner, you will have full control over the brand narrative and the direction of the conversation you have with your audience.

 I can’t stress this enough: your website is the foundation of your online presence and the key to getting your digital marketing off to a strong start.

 The more effective your website is at delivering value to your audience and giving them the answers they seek.
 The better it converts and the more successful your business will become.

 If you do not have a website, you should get one built immediately, right after you’ve finished reading this article.
 There is nothing of greater importance.

 A website really only has one true purpose for its existence: to generate conversions.
 Everything else is just in support (or conflict) of that overall objective.